romgere/romgere_cockpit/resources/doc/2-basic-example.md

 You can find below a basic case of use for this library.

 This code manage:
-- A toggle switch (2 postitions) to send "Gear up/down" command.
+- A toggle switch (2 positions) to send "Gear up/down" command.
 - 3 LED bind with the 3 "Gear down" indicators.
 - 1 LED to manager "Gear in transit" indicator.